spinnaker/spinnaker.io/content/en/docs/setup/triggers/github/_index.md

 title: "Configuring GitHub Webhooks"
 linkTitle: "Configuring GitHub Webhooks"
 weight: 1
-description:
+description: Spinnaker can be configured to listen to changes in GitHub repositories.
+Once configured, changes in a repository can trigger pipelines.
 ---

-Spinnaker can be configured to listen to changes to a repository in [GitHub](https://github.com){:target="\_blank"}.
 These steps show you how to configure webhook push events to send to Spinnaker from a single GitHub repository.

 ## Prerequisites